MaximDmitrievich/CognitiveSchool/README.md

-# CognititveSchool
+# CognitiveSchool
 Microsoft Student Partner.
-WPF Application which demonstrates working of Cognititve services.
+WPF Application which demonstrates working of Cognitive services.

 In this application you can touch Emotion API and Video API.